 That is, until a witless Silver City undertaker shaved it off.

-Lilly was destined to speak the language of the “Cains of the animal world,” and to join them in a shared way of being as well a fateful contest.
-In the end, it is not someone’s accidents and illnesses that kill them, so surely as his heart’s rips and tears.
-In the end, the man who may have killed more lions, blacks, and grizzlies than anyone else in his time, didn’t want to have to live in a world without bears.
+Lilly was destined to speak the language of the “Cains of the animal world” and to join them in a shared way of being as well as a fateful contest.
+Ultimately, it is not someone’s accidents and illnesses that kill them, so surely as his heart’s rips and tears.
+In the end, the man who may have killed more lions, blacks, and grizzlies than anyone else in his time, didn’t want to live in a world without bears.

 Sometimes when I stop writing long enough to step outside, I can hear not only the songs of wind and river but the screams of wildly mating lions, and the bugling of amorous elk.
-From the compost of Fall come the anxious births of Spring, followed by the sounds of tiny paws and feet on trails well worn.
+From the compost of Fall come the anxious births of Spring, followed by the sounds of tiny paws and feet on well-worn trails.
 And creating an aural bridge between the dark and the light– death and life– are the beckoning notes of old man Lilly’s hunting horn.

-About the Author: Jesse L. “Wolf” Hardin is the author of the popular book Old Guns & Whispering Ghosts which includes a number of fascinating stories of the colorful characters and firearms of the wild West, as well as dozens of previously unpublished historical photos.
-Hardin is a lifelong student of Western history and antique firearms, as well as a prolific artist, entertaining Old West presenter and storyteller.
-In addition to Old Guns & Whispering Ghosts, he has published four other books as well as numerous articles that have appeared in more than 100 magazines.
+About the Author: Jesse L. “Wolf” Hardin is the author of the popular book Old Guns & Whispering Ghosts which includes several fascinating stories of the colorful characters and firearms of the wild West, as well as dozens of previously unpublished historical photos.
+Hardin is a lifelong student of Western history and antique firearms and a prolific artist, entertaining Old West presenter, and storyteller.
+In addition to Old Guns & Whispering Ghosts, he has published four other books and numerous articles in more than 100 magazines.
 Hardin, who lives in an isolated canyon in the Gila Mountains of southwest New Mexico, also tends to a wildlife sanctuary.

 Adventures in the American West